 FAST Calibration (Fast Automatic Stress Tensor Calibration) is a Matlab tool that controls the statistical calibration of a 3D geomechanical-numerical model of the stress state following the approach described by Reiter and Heidbach (2014), Hergert et al. (2015), Ziegler et al. (2016), and Ziegler & Heidbach (2020).
 Mainly it is used for the calibration of a single geomechanical-numerical model.
 However, it also supports the multi-stage modelling procedure presented by Ziegler et al. (2016), see Section 5.
-The tool runs in Matlab 2020a and higher and is meant to work with the visualization software Tecplot 360 EX 2019 R1 and higher in conjunction with the Tecplot 360 Add-on GeoStress v2.0 (Heidbach et al., 2020).
+The tool is tested for running in Matlab 2023b and higher and is meant to work with the visualization software Tecplot 360 EX 2019 R1 and higher in conjunction with the Tecplot 360 Add-on GeoStress v2.0 (Heidbach et al., 2020).
 The user should be familiar with 3D geomechanical-numerical modelling, Matlab, Tecplot 360 EX, including a basic knowledge of Tecplot 360 EX macro functions, and the Tecplot 360 EX Add-on GeoStress v2.0 provided by Heidbach et al. (2020).
 This FAST Calibration manual provides an overview of the scripts and is designed to help the user to adapt the scripts for their own needs.

-FAST Calibrations main script FAST_calibration.m controls the calibration of 3D geomechanical-numerical models that use the Finite Element method.
-In addition, it provides the possibility for first order cross checking of the modelled stress state against other stress information that cannot be used for the calibration process, such as formation integrity tests, borehole breakout or the occurrence of seismicity.
-FAST Calibration evaluates if the model results are in agreement with these observations.
-The additional script (branch_calibration.m) is only required if a multistage-modelling approach is used.
-It controls the calibration of 3D geomechanical-numerical models using the stress state retrieved from a larger stress model following the multi-stage procedure described by Ziegler et al. (2016).
+The main script FAST\calibration.m controls the calibration of 3D geomechanical-numerical models that use the Finite Element method.
+It provides the possibility for first order cross checking of the modelled stress state against indirect stress information that cannot be used for the calibration process, such as formation integrity tests, borehole breakout or the occurrence of seismicity (Ziegler & Heidbach, 2023).
+FAST Calibration evaluates if the model results agree with these observations and prints an according user output.
+The additional script (multistage\calibration.m) is only required if a multistage-modelling approach is used.
+It controls the calibration of 3D geomechanical-numerical models using the stress state retrieved from a larger stress model following the multi-stage procedure described by Ziegler et al. (2016) and Morawietz et al. (2023).
+It also ensures that only calibration points from identical lithological units are used for calibration.

 This manual contains basic technical information on 3D geomechanical-numerical modelling (Section 2).
-The required and optional input data and the syntax are presented in Section 3.
-It also includes the underlying concepts of the first order sanity-checks and quality assessment.
-The execution of the script FAST_calibration.m is explained in detail in Section 4.
-This is followed by a theoretical treatment of the multistage procedure and a detailed explanation of the execution of the branch_calibration.m script (Section 5).
+The required and optional input data, the syntax, and sanity checks are presented in Section 3.
+The execution of the script FAST\calibration.m is explained in detail in Section 4.
+This is followed by a theoretical treatment of the multistage procedure and a detailed explanation of the execution of the multistage\calibration.m script (Section 5).
 Section 6 provides information on the individual Matlab functions that come with FAST Calibration.
 This is mainly dedicated to advanced users.
 Eventually, two examples are provided in Section 7 - a basic geomechanical-numerical model calibration and an example for the application of the multistage approach.